 What began to happen was that I didn’t have those detailed memories anymore.
 I missed out on the true experience, the in-the-moment experience.
 I relied on these pictures to remind me of what my adventure was like – what the beach looked like, how the sand felt between my toes, the emotions I carried, etc.

-As part of finding my voice in this overcrowded industry of coaching, I’ve decided to cut back on camera time and return to experiencing my adventures + life luxuries in the moment, fully.
+So, I decided to cut back on camera time and return to experiencing my adventures + life luxuries in the moment, fully.

 No longer am I available to spend precious moments and unbelievable experiences behind the lens of a camera in order to prove to the world that this is in fact my life.

 With that being said, I think showing some form of transparency and behind-the-scenes has a great advantage in growing and expanding upon the know-like-trust factor you share with your audience.
-Especially as a coach, I find that my audience craves behind-the-scenes because deep down there’s a part of my life that they desire for themselves, whether that’s a part of the time freedom, financial freedom, or location freedom.
+I find that my audience craves behind-the-scenes because deep down there’s a part of my life that they desire for themselves, whether that’s a part of the time freedom, financial freedom, or location freedom.
 And while I enjoy sharing tidbits of my life with my audience + following, I know I can do so without freaking out over eating my dinner before taking a snapshot and without wasting 20 minutes trying to get that perfect beach shot.

-And it’s not just me – there have been numerous other entrepreneurs speak out about the authenticity of photos and stress that can overcome someone intent on getting that perfect shot, such as Australian model, Essena O’Neill, who begins her posts with the phrase “THIS IS NOT REAL LIFE” and goes on to expand how the picture she’s sharing came to be.
+And it’s not just me – there have been numerous other entrepreneurs speak out about the authenticity of photos and stress that can overcome someone intent on getting that perfect shot, such as Australian model, Essena O’Neill, who begins her social media posts with the phrase “THIS IS NOT REAL LIFE” and goes on to expand how the picture she’s sharing came to be.

 If you’re someone who has been feeling the same way – that you’re spending too much time behind the lens and not enough time in the moment – then take a stand with me and start living life without worry of whether people will believe your stories, without worry of thinking it will hurt your image, without worry that you need to photographically prove every amazing thing that happens in your life.